xbasset/instruct/docs/instruct_file_format.md

 ## Motivation

 As our reliance on LLMs increases, the complexity and variety of prompts we need to generate have grown.
 Traditional methods of prompt creation often involve a cumbersome, error-prone process of manually editing and formatting text, lacking standardization and efficiency.
-The `.pt` format aims to address these challenges by providing:
+The `.instruct` format aims to address these challenges by providing:

 - **Standardization:** A unified file format allows for consistent prompt creation across different projects and teams.
 - **Efficiency:** The use of jinja2 templating and custom tags streamlines the process of generating dynamic, complex prompts.
 - **Flexibility:** Support for unstructured pseudo-code and custom tags ensures that developers can express a wide range of logic and formatting requirements.
-- **Version Control:** A dash bang style header in each `.pt` file specifies the LLM model version, author, and additional metadata, facilitating better management and compatibility of prompt templates over time.
+- **Version Control:** A dash bang style header in each `.instruct` file specifies the LLM model version, author, and additional metadata, facilitating better management and compatibility of prompt templates over time.

-## `.pt` File Format Specification
+## `.instruct` File Format Specification

 ### Header

-The `.pt` file begins with a dash bang style header that includes essential metadata:
+The `.instruct` file begins with a dash bang style header that includes essential metadata:

 ``` bash
 #! gpt4-turbo/2023-03-15-preview